sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/notes/4_week4a.md

 #### Final Code

-Here is a final code, but with using `char` as element type.
+Here is the final code, but we implemented if for stack of `char` elements instead.
+Releazie that there is no difference in logic.

 ```c++
 struct CharStack1000